 - When you are ready to make the parathas, add grated paneer to a mixing bowl and add all the spices, herbs and salt.

 - Mix well to combine.
 Taste test and add more salt or spices as per your preference.
+Divide the mixture roughly to 8 portions.

 How to roll Paneer Paratha